What is open-angle glaucoma?

 The eye produces a fluid (aqueous humour), which keeps it healthy and maintains its pressurised state.
-As new fluid continually comes in the old has to drain out of the trabecular meshwork, which is a network of cells that sits in an area called the drainage angle.
+As new fluid continually comes in, the old has to drain out through the trabecular meshwork, which is a network of cells that sits in an area called the drainage angle.
 This “open-angle” is where the clear part of the eye (cornea) meets the coloured part (iris) and wraps 360 degrees around the circumference of the front part of the eye.

-As we age, the trabecular meshwork does not function as well, which affects the flow of the fluid into and out of the eye, and the level of pressure can rise over time.
+As we age, the trabecular meshwork does not function so well, which affects the flow of the fluid into and out of the eye, and the level of pressure can rise over time.
 The elevated eye pressure causes damage to the optic nerve cells, which leads to permanent vision loss.

 How is open-angle glaucoma tested for?

 The eye specialist will numb the eyes with drops.
 The doctor checks the eye pressure, looks for an open angle and measures the thickness of the cornea.
 The patient may also have a dilated eye exam, where the doctor can put a drop on the pupil to make it open wide and to check the optic nerve health.

 The damage to the optic nerve and to vision cannot be fixed, but the progression of glaucoma can be slowed down.
 This is achieved by lowering eye pressure, even if it seems normal.
 The patient will be provided with eye drops for glaucoma.

 If eye drops are not succesful, eye surgery may be required, with the following procedure options which your specialist will recommend depending on the severity of the open-angle glaucoma:

 A laser surgery procedure that is used to reduce intraocular pressure by allowing fluid to flow more effectively.
 The effects are not permanent, and will usually last between 3-5 years.